tompscanlan/vic-persistence-blog/vic-persistance.md

 If you can design your application to be able to re-create any needed data, you're using this pattern.

-An example of this might be a prime number finder tasked with finding a set of prime numbers in a range of numbers by counting up from the low end of the range and testing each number for primacy.
+An example of this might be a prime number finder tasked with finding a set of prime numbers in a range of numbers by counting up from the low end of the range and testing each number for primality.
 If the primes are stored for future use, but the data is lost for any reason, a new instance of the process can scan the same range and would find the same numbers that the original process found.
 In this case, the data is inherent to the requirements of the process, so the data can be